andrewaddo/gke-pts/README.md

 ## Summary

-1. Why Kyverno?
+### Why Kyverno?

 Kyverno helps define topologySpreadConstraints at the cluster level by acting as a dynamic admission controller that can automatically modify resources as they are created.
 Instead of manually adding the constraints to every Deployment or StatefulSet, you can create a single Kyverno ClusterPolicy.
 This policy intercepts workloads at creation time and uses a mutate rule to automatically inject the desired topologySpreadConstraints block into any pod spec that is missing one.
 This ensures that all applications, by default, adhere to your cluster's high-availability spreading rules (like distributing pods across zones  or nodes) without any effort from individual developers, leading to consistent and enforceable best practices across the entire cluster.

-1. Why not Gatekeeper?
+### Why not Gatekeeper?

 Gatekeeper's primary purpose is Validation, not Mutation.
 1. Immutable by Design: The core function of open-source OPA Gatekeeper is to act as a validating webhook.
 It inspects resources against policies written in Rego and returns a simple "allowed" or "denied" answer.
 It is intentionally designed not to change the content of the resources it inspects.
 2. Enforce vs. Modify: Gatekeeper's goal is to enforce that resources are compliant before they are created.
 It puts the responsibility on the user or CI/CD pipeline to create a compliant resource.
 If you submitted a Deployment without topologySpreadConstraints, a Gatekeeper policy would reject the request with an error, forcing you to go back and add the required field to your YAML.
 It will not add it for you.
 3. Separation of Concerns: This approach maintains a clear separation of concerns.
 The user defines the exact resource they want, and the policy engine acts as a simple guardrail to ensure it meets the rules.
 It avoids the complexity of the cluster silently modifying resources on the fly.

-1. Why not KubeSchedulerConfiguration?
+## Why not KubeSchedulerConfiguration?

-The short answer is: `KubeSchedulerConfiguration` doesn't work with GKE because GKE manages the Kubernetes control plane for you, and does not expose the scheduler's underlying configuration files.
+The short answer is: `KubeSchedulerConfiguration` doesn't work with GKE because  GKE manages the Kubernetes control plane for you, and does not expose thescheduler's underlying configuration files.

 ## Set up